Roblox/creator-docs/content/en-us/education/battle-royale-series/cleanup-and-reset.md

 end

 function PlayerManager.removeAllWeapons()
-	for playerKey, whichPlayer in pairs(activePlayers) do
+	for playerKey, whichPlayer in ipairs(activePlayers) do
 		removePlayerWeapon(whichPlayer)
 	end
 end

 function PlayerManager.resetPlayers()
-	for playerKey, whichPlayer in pairs(activePlayers) do
+	for playerKey, whichPlayer in ipairs(activePlayers) do
 		respawnPlayerInLobby(whichPlayer)
 	end